 Faculty Summer Salary

 Faculty on academic-year appointments may receive summer salary on external grants.
-Faculty members may earn additional summer salary at the same base salary up to the monthly full-time rate of 1/9, not to exceed two ninths.
+Faculty members may earn additional summer salary at the same base salary up to the monthly full-time rate of 1/9, not to exceed three ninths.
 Faculty may not receive additional compensation in the form of summer ninths for work performed during the academic year.

 Based upon the University's average five (5)-course load for tenured and tenure track faculty a course release can be calculated in two ways.
 The first is done by allocating 30% of effort during a semester to a sponsored project.
 The second is done by allocating 15% of effort for the entire academic year to a sponsored project.
 If more than one course release is requested in a year, the allocations will change.
 These are guidelines, however, and the final decision regarding course releases are made by the respective dean, based on the teaching unit's needs.